-* I consider ripping the fabric (as shown in my pictures) and pre-fringing 2-3 threads to prevent further fringing the fastest solution.
-If you prefer to work more neat, you can of course cut your fabrics and overlock the edges!
+* Personally, I think ripping the fabric (as shown in my pictures) and pre-fringing 2-3 threads to prevent further fringing is the fastest solution.
+If you prefer to work more neat, you can cut your fabrics and / or overlock all edges!

 Variation: To use more than 2 layers of fabric, arrange them to 2 even packages, pin them if necessary to avoid confusion, and use packages as one layer.
 By reinforcing inner layers, the nose wire fits softer, but maybe less tight.

 Variation: To make the Hybrid Mask from NWPP (spunbond polypropylene), which can be washed but not ironed, you can finger press and streak out the seams and pleats.
 If you don’t need a filter opening, closing the bottom seam and topstitching the edge from the right will make pleating easier.
 For side channels, you can replace the NWPP with woven fabric, as it is easier to work with and also scrunches better, which helps the mask to fit gapless.

 Chapter (2) Marking, Stiching and Ironing on the wrong side